mowens86/firebolt/README.md

 ### The Firebolt Journey/Journal

+#### 11/7/2020
+Will come back to this.
+After much debate, I think I need to learn more about ReactJS, to get more backbone on how it works, and then learn more about NextJS and oAuth.
+I'll be back...in maybe a few weeks after some udemy courses and youtube.

 #### 11/6/2020

 Attempted to slice code out of the pulled in url but from the first step of the Deezer API but am currently getting a "Warning: Prop 'href' did not match" It looks like server isn't producing the code into the url link but the client side is and is giving this mismatch.
 Even so, if I got it to work I'd be linking over to the access token, which in essence, doesn't do what I need for the user.
 I think I need to think about how to get the access token through different means.
 Possibly using a GET request after I get the initial code first steps code of the Deezer Api.